 Hello friends!!
-Welcome to Monday Mini’s, where today I will be talking about the video game, Bear and Breakfast!!
+Welcome to today’s game review, where I will be talking about the video game, Bear and Breakfast!!

 As I’ve said before, I seem to have a ‘type’ when it comes to video games.
 I tend to go for games about spirits, games where you build things, and games about animals.
 And in some cases, games about spirit animals that build things.
 In this case, you play as a bear AND you get to build a bunch of bed and breakfasts.